ThanasisGiak/Smart-Thermostat-with-STM32-Nucleo-F401RE/README.md

 3. [HC-SR04 and STM32- CONTROLLERSTECH site](https://controllerstech.com/hc-sr04-ultrasonic-sensor-and-stm32/)
 4. [Dealing with LEDs using an STM32-playembedded.org site](https://www.playembedded.org/blog/leds-stm32/)

-### For this project ARM Keil MDK and ARM University Program Libraries have been used
+### For this project ARM Keil MDK and ARM University Program Libraries have been used.